 Peace and after

-Even with U.S. troops occupying their capital city, Mexican leaders hesitated to surrender territory and negotiations dragged on for months.
-At last, on February 2, 1848, the United States and Mexico came to terms.
+Although U.S. troops occupied their capital, Mexican leaders hesitated to cede territory.
+This caused negotiations to drag on for months.
+Finally, on February 2, 1848, the U.S and Mexico came to terms.
 In the Treaty of Guadalupe-Hidalgo, Mexico agreed to surrender all claims to Texas and accept the Rio Grande as the boundary of that state.

-Mexico also agreed to sell its New Mexico and Upper California territories to the U.S. for the sum of $15 million.
-The treaty essentially halved the size of Mexico and doubled the territory of the U.S.
+Mexico also agreed to sell its New Mexico and Upper California territories to the U.S. for the price of $15 million.
+The treaty resulted in Mexico losing half its national territory and the U.S. doubling in size.

 James S. Sullivan (public domain)